 The legal system in Spain is a civil law one and the main sources of law are the following: law, custom and general principles of law.
 If you need more details about the Civil Code in Spain, you may contact our lawyers in Spain.
 This type of legal system is very common all over the world and it is also known as the European continental law.
 The civil law has major elements from the Roman Body of Civil Law since A.D.
 565.

-The Civil Law is applied on the entire territory of Spain, but there are autonomous communities that have their own civil law system that is applied on certain legal issues.
-When a local or a foreign investor has a legal matter and he doesn’t know what civil law must be applied, he may contact a law firm in Spain.
-Our attorneys in Spain will explain him the rules they must obey and will provide legal assistance for any litigation in this country.
+The civil law is applied on the entire territory of Spain, but there are autonomous communities that have their own civil law system that is applied on certain legal issues.
+When a local or a foreign investor has a legal matter and he/she doesn’t know what civil law must be applied, he/she may contact a law firm in Spain.
+Our attorneys in Spain will explain to him/her the rules he/she must obey and will provide legal assistance for any litigation in this country.

 If you need legal assistance for your business in Spain, you may contact one of our Spanish attorneys who will represent you in front of court of justice in this country.